Budget 2019's environment spend: $229m to help clean up rivers

 "This is welcome as having an effective ETS is a vital component of achieving a just transition."

-Another $27 million would support a new energy development centre, aimed at clean and renewable energy sources, with a further $20 million over four years allocated for energy technology research.
+Another $27m would support a new energy development centre, aimed at clean and renewable energy sources, with a further $20m over four years allocated for energy technology research.

 Woods said the Taranaki-based centre would work closely with industry to test and trial technologies across a range of new energy forms such as offshore wind, hydrogen, solar, batteries, geothermal, and waste-to-energy.

-Meanwhile, $4 million would be targeted at improving recycling and resource recovery, towards a goal of a zero waste economy.
+Meanwhile, $4m would be targeted at improving recycling and resource recovery, towards a goal of a zero waste economy.

 The spend would build on work underway to improve the data on waste and develop mandatory product stewardship schemes for tyres, lithium batteries and refrigerants.